 What is a teacher really doing when they give a written or visual prompt to a student?
-Are they prompting the student to do something specific?
-Or are they prompting the student to simply do something?
-This is a distinction of real interest to me, as an art teacher, and as the creator of a “prompt book for children.”
-I’ve written before, here and here and here and here, about prompts.
-I’ve thought a lot about the concept of a prompt, and why I find it so compelling to watch young children (and older people) respond to them.
+Are they prompting them to do something specific?
+Or are they prompting them to simply do something?
+I’ve written before, here and here and here and here about prompts.
+I’ve thought a lot about the concept of a prompt, and why I find it so compelling to watch people respond to them.
 And while I love to see the presence of the prompt in the completed work, I find it just as exciting when the prompt is obliterated, covered up, or responded to in a seemingly oblique way.
-Plus, because my Fotoplay pages have both a visual and a written component, it’s likewise oddly cool to me when the written component is disregarded (perhaps because a young child can’t read it) or discarded, perhaps because the artist decided to go precisely where they wanted to go.
+Plus, because my Fotoplay pages have both a visual and a written component, it’s likewise oddly cool to me when the written component is disregarded or discarded.

 A prompt is an invitation to play a visual game.

 Tori also chose to complete the Fotoplay page above.
 And this, below, is how she responded.
 Look how she turned my line of text into the arms of a body for the owl.

 A prompt is an armature on which to hang one’s own designs.

 Tori went on to complete this page.
 First she filled my doorway with pearls, then created her own second doorway and placed the pensive figure of a young woman inside of it.